 Clamping force describes how tightly the headset presses against your head.
 Excessive clamping creates pressure headaches during extended sessions, while insufficient clamping allows the headset to shift during head movement, disrupting both comfort and audio seal.
 Adjustable headbands that distribute weight across the top of your head rather than concentrating pressure on the ear cups allow extended wear without the hot spots and pressure pain that rigid headband designs create for many head shapes.

 Weight directly affects fatigue during extended gaming sessions.
 Headsets exceeding three hundred fifty grams create noticeable neck fatigue during multi-hour sessions that lighter alternatives avoid.
 Wireless headsets add battery weight but eliminate cable drag that creates asymmetric pull on wired headsets.
-Finding the balance between feature-rich heavier headsets and lighter simpler designs depends on your typical session length and comfort sensitivity, factors that vary substantially between individual players and cannot be determined from specifications alone.
+Finding the balance between feature-rich heavier headsets and lighter simpler designs depends on your typical session length and comfort sensitivity, factors that vary substantially between individual players and can’t be determined from specifications alone.

 Wired Versus Wireless